 I read something the other day which I thought was arresting in its simplicity: ‘there’s no such thing as a healthy weight, only a healthy person.’
 It gets at what I often struggle with when talking to people about whatever diet tweak I am doing at that moment.
 People often assume I am doing it to maintain my weight, when my weight has barely anything to do with why I dick about with my diet so much.
 I do it to try to control the various symptoms of ill health I have: IBS, eczema, asthma, allergies, mood, etc. It also points to the erroneous assumption that if you are generally slim, or have a healthy BMI, then you don’t need to worry about your health.
 That somehow you are genetically predisposed to health, unlike overweight others.
 From my own experience, I always knew this was bollocks.
 People have always remarked on

 Two things happened today.
 Firstly I saw a picture of the once supremely handsome (now vegan) Robert Downey Jr looking old, grey, and dusty as fuck; secondly, I realised that I can hang off callisthenic bars using one arm, including my bad arm/shoulder.
 This was previously completely impossible due to my shoulder injury.
 Both of these observations are related to diet.
 I turned vegetarian at the age of 13 or so for ethical reasons.
 I made the connection between the (delicious) lamb chops on my dinner plate, and the cute, fluffy lambs I would bottle feed in the spring time at my dad’s mate’s farm.
 I just couldn’t eat them anymore.
-I stayed vegetarian until I was in my mid-30s, after which I started eating some fish and meat as my health was clearly suffering as a result of spiralling food intolerances and allergies and the beginnings of IBS.
-(Side note,
+I stayed vegetarian until I was in my mid-30s, after which I started eating some fish and meat as my health was clearly suffering as a result of spiralling food intolerances and allergies and IBS.
+(Side note, in my late

 As a recent post indicated, I have been doing a lot of reading around health these last few years.
 I have primarily concentrated on literature pertaining to metabolic health and literature pertaining to the microbiome.
 This is all in addition to practising a healthy diet and lifestyle.
 The more I read, the more I became interested in learning about my own health markers beneath the visible or easily discoverable.
 This is mainly due to knowing I have a sweet tooth, knowing that when I do gain weight it is largely around my abdomen, and learning about the phenomenon of TOFI: thin on the outside, fat on the inside.
 As the health tests you can get on the NHS are sorely limited, I recently went private to get some more thorough tests through Medichecks.
 In particular, I was very interested in learning about my HDL:Triglycerides ratio as a more meaningful cholesterol test, and,